 Patients should be monitored for factor IX activity levels by the one-stage clotting assay to confirm that adequate factor IX levels have been achieved and maintained, when clinically indicated.

 References: 1.
 IXINITY [coagulation factor IX (recombinant)].
 Prescribing information.
-Chicago, IL: Medexus Pharma, Inc.; November 2022.
+Chicago, IL: Medexus Pharma, Inc.; March 2024.
 2. Data on file.
 Chicago, IL: Medexus Pharma, Inc.

 The information in this section is intended for healthcare providers in the United States.
 I certify that I am a healthcare provider in the United States.